cachemedei/NeighbourhoodNurture/project-spec.md

-## Project Description
-Kickstarter, Go Fund Me, Kiva, Change.org, Patreon… All of these different websites have something in common: they provide a platform for people to fund projects that they believe in, but they all have a slightly different approach.
-You are going to create your own crowdfunding website (this time the front-end), and put your own spin on it!

 ## Project Requirements

 - [x] Be separated into two distinct projects: an API built using the Django Rest Framework and a website built using React.